gazbert/bxbot/README.md

 1. Clone the BX-bot repo locally.
 1. Open the `./config` XML files and configure them as required.
-1. If you plan on using one of the inbuilt Exchange Adapters, open the appropriate `./resources/<exchange>/<exchange>-config.properties.template` config file, and configure/rename it as per instructions in file.
 1. If you plan on using Trading Strategies or Exchange Adapters that are packaged in separate jar files, you'll need to add the dependency in the `pom.xml` file - see the commented out examples.
 1. Run `mvn assembly:assembly` to build the bot and produce the distribution artifacts `bxbot-core-<version>-dist.tar.gz`